piazzai/piazzai.github.io/index.md

 ### Other

 Data Science Specialization, Utrecht University (2018)
-Medici Summer School in Management Studies, University of Bologna (2015)
+Medici Summer School, University of Bologna (2015)

 ## Research <a id="research"></a>